-A The Customer wishes for Mammoth to provide the VPS Services.
+A The Customer wishes for Mammoth to provide the Hosting Services.

-B The parties have agreed that Mammoth is to provide the VPS Services to the Customer on the following terms and conditions.
+B The parties have agreed that Mammoth is to provide the Hosting Services to the Customer on the following terms and conditions.

-Subject to the Customer paying the Fees in accordance with clause 3, Mammoth must endeavour to provide the VPS Services to the Customer in volumes acceptable to Mammoth.
+Subject to the Customer paying the Fees in accordance with clause 3, Mammoth must endeavour to provide the Hosting Services to the Customer in volumes acceptable to Mammoth.